Andy Galvin: Career Summary

 Galvin raced for several British league clubs during his career, starting with Crayford Kestrels in 1982, but spent his most successful years with the Hackney Kestrels between 1984 and 1990.
 In 1988, he won the London Riders' Championship and was the Southern Riders Champion in 1988 and 1989.

-In 1990, he won the National League Pairs, partnering Steve Schofield for Hackney, during the 1990 National League season.
+In 1990, Galvin won the National League Pairs, partnering Steve Schofield for Hackney, during the 1990 National League season.
 He made one appearance for England in a test match against the USA in 1991.

-Riding with the Arena Essex Hammers in 1993, he suffered a serious accident which left him with serious neck, back, ribs and pelvis injuries.
+Riding with the Arena Essex Hammers in 1993, Galvin suffered a serious accident which left him with serious neck, back, ribs and pelvis injuries.

-After a break of nearly 10 years, Galvin returned to racing in 2001 but, after failing to recapture his previous form, retired again midway through the 2003 season.
+After a break of nearly ten years, Galvin returned to racing in 2001 but, after failing to recapture his previous form, retired again midway through the 2003 season.
 At retirement he had earned one international cap for the England national speedway team.